HelenGuohx/cs-interview/README.md

 - Review your code
 - Test.
 Edge cases

-I encourage you to code every solutions when you are practicing, but not necessary when you are interviewing.
+I encourage you to code every solution when you are practicing, but unnecessary when you are interviewing.

-#### Other sources
+### Other sources
 - [Leetcode Effectively](https://dandkim.com/leetcode-effectively/)

 ## Study advanced cs knowledge
 (TBD)